NicoloCavalli95horses/KMS-web-testing/content/01 Notes/sessions token.md

 A cookie with the **Secure** attribute is only sent to the server with an encrypted request over the HTTPS protocol.
 It's never sent with unsecured HTTP, so insecure sites (with http: in the URL) can't set cookies with the Secure attribute.
 However, don't assume that "Secure" prevents all access to sensitive information in cookies.
 - For example, someone with access to the client's hard disk (or JavaScript if the HttpOnly attribute isn't set) can read and modify the information.

-A cookie with the "HttpOnly" attribute can't be accessed by JavaScript, for example using Document.cookie; it can only be accessed when it reaches the server.
-Cookies that persist user sessions for example should have the HttpOnly attribute set) it would be really insecure to make them available to JavaScript).
-This precaution helps mitigate [[XSS (cross site scripting)]].
+A cookie with the `HttpOnly` attribute can't be accessed by JavaScript, for example using `Document.cookie`; it can only be accessed when it reaches the server.

+Cookies that persist user sessions for example should have the `HttpOnly` attribute set) it would be really insecure to make them available to JavaScript).
+- This precaution helps also mitigate [[XSS (cross site scripting)]].

 ---
 ## References